 improve the NATNEG process in the future by having control over the clients as well.

 When you are kicked or banned from Wiimmfi, you will receive a proper

 error message indicating that this is the case, not just a

 If you receive error code 23904, you either haven't re-patched your game,

 or the patch didn't work properly.
 Try patching your game again.

 If you receive unusual error codes other than 23XXX, or your console

 freezes during connecting, we might currently do some changes to the server,

-please try again in one or two minutes.
+please try again in a couple minutes.
 You should also make sure the date and

 time on your Wii is at least somewhat correct.